wp-plugins/squirrly-seo/readme.txt

 * Corrected bugs for multisites and made it compatible with WP 4.2
 * Added robots.txt for multisites with security
 * Added sitemap for multisites
+* Added sitemap for images and videos for each article
 * Corrected the site icon and added the site icon for multisites
 * Added the SEO Star option in Dashboard